fluxio/flux-sdk-js/docs/tutorial/Chapter-3.md

 </div>
 ```

-First, we'll insert a few new functions into helpers.js just above the getUser function.
-The getCells function will access the data table for a project and return its cells:
+First, we'll insert a few new functions into `js/helpers.js` just above the `getUser` function.
+The `getCells` function will access the data table for a project and return its cells:

+{% label %}js/helpers.js{% endlabel %}
 ```js
 var dataTables = {}